Arithmetic Sequence Calculator

 Some examples of an arithmetic sequence include:

-Let's assume you want to find the 30ᵗʰ term of any of the aforementioned sequences.
-Writing down the first 30 terms would be tedious and time consuming.
+Let's assume you want to find the 30ᵗʰ term of any of the sequences mentioned above (except for the Fibonacci sequence, of course).
+Writing down the first 30 terms would be tedious and time-consuming.
 You probably noticed, though, that you don't have to write them all down!
 It's enough if you add 29 common differences to the first term.

 Let's generalize this statement to formulate the arithmetic sequence equation.
 It is the formula for any nᵗʰ term of the sequence.